ericdoi/ericdoi.github.io/_posts/2020-11-15-book-notes-creativity-inc.markdown

     * Or, a great quote from Ratatouille’s Anton Ego:  *"The world is often unkind to new talent, new creations.
 The new needs friends."*

 ### Embracing change, uncertainty, and failure
+Every entrepreneur has a story about being adaptable and struggling through failure, and Catmull is no exception.
+Amazingly, after Jobs bought Pixar from Lucasfilm, the company spent its first 4 years trying to sell high-end computers in order to wait for computing technology to improve enough to make computer-animated films possible.
+The hardware selling ended up losing money, however, and Jobs nearly sold Pixar (after sinking $50M into Pixar)--but gave up after several attempts.
+Even after the initial success of Toy Story, Catmull cites another "near-death" experience when an employee deleted Toy Story 2 and the company only had a one-off backup thanks to another employee who had gone away on maternity leave.
+Over the years he learned that there is a lot of randomness and uncertainty in business and the best approach is to prepare for it rather than resist it.

 * Don’t vilify failure:

   > Take something like the Golden Fleece Awards, which were established in 1975 to call attention to government- funded projects that were particularly egregious wastes of money.
 (Among the winners were things like an $84,000 study on love commissioned by the National Science Foundation, and a $3,000 Department of Defense study that examined whether people in the military should carry umbrellas.)
 While such scrutiny may have seemed like a good idea at the time, it had a chilling effect on research.
 No one wanted to "win" a Golden Fleece Award because, under the guise of avoiding waste, its organizers had inadvertently made it dangerous and embarrassing for everyone to make mistakes.